wakarimathecoder2024/celo_events_tutorial/README.md

 Overall, Celo aims to create a more inclusive financial system by leveraging the accessibility of mobile technology and the benefits of blockchain.

+## Prerequisites

+- Basic Understanding of Blockchain Concepts: Familiarity with how blockchains operate and their key features.

+- Understanding of Smart Contracts: Know what smart contracts are and how they function within a blockchain environment.

+- Knowledge of Solidity: A foundational grasp of Solidity and its core concepts.
+Click here to learn more about Solidity.

+## Requirements

+ - Stable Internet Connection: Since we will be coding online, a reliable internet connection is essential.

+ - Celo Extension Wallet: Install the Celo Wallet extension for your browser to manage your Celo assets.

+ - Familiarity with Remix IDE(https://remix.ethereum.org/): We will use Remix IDE for coding and testing our smart contract.
+Basic navigation skills will be helpful.